trpc/trpc/www/docs/client/links/retryLink.md

    */
   error: TRPCClientError<TInferrable>;
   /**
-   * The number of attempts that have been made
+   * The number of attempts that have been made (including the first call) */
-   */
   attempts: number;
 }